-The consequences of a wrongful dissociation under New Jersey law include: 1) potential personal liability to the partnership and to the other partners for the economic losses and damages caused by the wrongful dissociation; 2) forfeiture of the right to be participate in any decision to wind up and terminate the partnership; 3) forfeiture of the right to participate in on-going partnership decisions; and 4) forfeiture of the right to vote against the dissolution of the partnership.
+The consequences of a wrongful dissociation under New Jersey law include 1) potential personal liability to the partnership and to the other partners for the economic losses and damages caused by the wrongful dissociation; 2) forfeiture of the right to participate in the meetings to wind up the partnership; 3) forfeiture of the right to participate in on-going partnership decisions; and 4) forfeiture of the right to vote in favor of or against the dissolution and termination of the partnership.
 In addition, a partner who wrongfully dissociates from the partnership prior to the expiration date set forth in the partnership agreement is not entitled to immediate payment of their buyout price until the partnership or individual partners are able or willing to make payments if to do so will cause undue economic hardship to the partnership.

 Under New Jersey law, if a partner wants out (whether voluntary or not) the partnership does not automatically dissolve.
 Instead, the partnership and its member(s) has the first option to buy out the withdrawing partner at the fair value of the partnership interest.
 In the event that the partnership chooses not to offer a buyout of the partner’s interest or the parties cannot agree on a buyout price, the withdrawing partner must then bring legal action before the Superior Court requesting a court to establish a buyout price or dissolve the partnership.
 This legal action must be filed within 120 days after the partnership has made an offer of payment, or within one year of the partner’s written demand for payment which is not accepted by the partnership or no action is taken by the partnership on the offer.

 A legal dissolution does not automatically terminate the partnership.
-The partnership continues until the affairs of the partnership are finished up, partnership property is liquidated, all creditors and obligations are satisfied, and all remaining assets are distributed among the partners.
-Legally, a NJ partnership dissolution terminates the authority of each partner to act for his co-partners, except as it is necessary to wind up partnership affairs or to complete the transactions of the partnership.
+The partnership continues until the affairs of the partnership are finished, the partnership property is liquidated, all creditors/obligations are satisfied, and all remaining assets are distributed among the partners.
+Legally, a partnership dissolution terminates the authority of each partner to act on behalf of his/her co-partners, except as it is necessary to wind up partnership affairs or to complete the transactions of the partnership.

 Only when all of the debts of the partnership have been satisfied can the business of the NJ partnership be deemed legally terminated.